Interpreting Neural Policies with Disentangled Tree Representations: Introduction

 We posit that each neuron should learn an abstraction (factor of variation) related to a specific strategy required for solving a sub-component of a task.
-For example, in locomotion, one neuron may capture periodic gait, where numerical value of the neuron response may be aligned with different phases of gait cycle; another neuron may account for recovery from slipping.
-On the other hand, directly observing numerical values of the neuron response along with sensory information provided as input to the policy can be extremely inefficient and tedious for identifying behaviors and interpreting decision making.
+For example, in locomotion, one neuron may capture periodic gait, where the numerical value of the neuron response may be aligned with different phases of the gait cycle; another neuron may account for recovery from slipping. \rebuttal{Retrieving the abstraction learned by a neuron is, however, non-trivial.} Directly observing the neuron response along with sensory information provided as input to the policy can be extremely inefficient and tedious for identifying behaviors and interpreting decision-making.

-In this work, our objective is to formulate a logic program that represents the decision-making of a parametric policy to improve interpretability of learned behaviors.

-To this end, we make the following key \textbf{contributions}: \begin{itemize} \item A novel algorithm that programmatically extracts tree representations from compact neural policies, in the form of a set of logic programs grounded by world state. \item Introducing a novel series of quantitative metrics of interpretability to assess how well networks uncover dynamics of the task and their factors of variation.
-These methods include measure disentanglement of learned neural dynamics from a concentration of decisions, mutual information and modularity perspectives. \item Quantifying the accuracy of the extracted decision paths and computing cross-neuron logic conflicts. \item Extensive experimental evaluation of our method in a series of end-to-end learning to control tasks. \end{itemize}
+In this work, our objective is to formulate an abstraction that represents the decision-making of a parametric policy to quantify the interpretability of learned behaviors, specifically \rebuttal{from the perspective of disentangled representations}.
+To this end, we make the following key contributions: \begin{itemize}[align=right,leftmargin=*] \itemsep-0.3em \item Provide a practical definition of factor of variation for robot learning by programmatically extracting decision trees from neural policies, in the form of logic program grounded by world states. \item Introduce a novel set of quantitative metrics of interpretability to assess how well policies uncover task structures and their factors of variation by measuring the disentanglement of learned neural dynamics from a concentration of decisions, mutual information, and modularity perspective. \item Experiment in a series of end-to-end policy learning tasks that (a) showcase the effectiveness of leveraging disentanglement to measure interpretability, (b) demonstrate policy behaviors extracted from neural responses, (c) unveil interpretable models through the lens of disentanglement. \end{itemize}